 Yes.
 You are able to claim for new illness or injury you have obtained as a result of your accident as well as any worsening of any pre-existing symptoms you may have suffered with.

 Free initial consultation

-    At IMS Law we offer a free initial consultation, call 01744 612549 for instant
+At IMS Law we offer a free, no obligation initial consultation, call 01744 612549 for instant support.

-    support.